We may earn money or products from the companies mentioned in this post.

 Swim with sea turtles (or take an underwater scooter excursion)

-The number one thing I wanted to do in Hawaii was to see and swim with sea turtles in the wild.
-I love everything about sea turtles, but wanted to see them in their natural environment, not in an aquarium.
+The number one thing we wanted to do in Hawaii when planning our trip was to see and swim with sea turtles in the wild.
+We love everything about these majestic sea creatures and wanted to see them in their natural environment, not in an aquarium.
 Luckily, Oahu offers several places where you can swim with sea turtles in the wild.
-We booked a snorkeling and underwater scooter excursion through Island Watersports Hawaii that left from Hawaii Kai Marina.
+We booked a snorkeling excursion that left from Hawaii Kai Marina.
+A snorkeling excursion almost ensures you’ll get a chance to swim with turtles, as the guides know exactly where to go to find them.

-After your underwater experience head to Waikiki.
-You probably won’t want to spend much time here because it’s crowded and super touristy.
+After your snorkeling adventure head to Waikiki Beach for some downtime.
+You probably won’t want to spend much time here because if you’ve taken our lodging advice above, you are already staying in this part of Oahu.
 But there are plenty of restaurants where you can grab a late lunch.
 You can spend the rest of the afternoon relaxing (or napping) on the beach or shopping in the area.
 While in Waikiki head to the Waikiki Yokocho, a huge Japanese food market on the bottom floor of the mall, for some delicious eats.

 Ho’omaluhia Botanical Gardens

 The North Shore gives you a different vibe than other parts of the island.
-If you are wanting to see the best of Oahu in 4 days, don’t leave out the North Shore.
+If you are wanting to see the best of Oahu in 4 days, don’t leave the North Shore off your Oahu itinerary.
 It is laid back and has more of a chill vibe.
 Enjoy a poke bowl at Poke for the People, stop at a roadside fruit stand and get a coconut drink, snorkel in the calm, blue waters, or lounge at a beach.
 There are plenty of things to do on the North Shore, and all of them are super laid back.

 Lanikai Pillbox Hike

 If hiking with children, you will want to make sure they don’t get too close to the edge of the pillbox because it is a steep and long drop down.
 Parking for this hike can be a bit challenging.
 You have to park in the neighborhood near the trailhead, and there are a lot of areas that are marked private or no parking allowed.
-So finding a spot can require circling the neighborhood a couple of times, but the views are worth it!
+So finding a spot can require circling the neighborhood a couple of times, but the views are worth the effort to find parking!

 Lanikai Beach and/or Kailua Beach